npm package discovery and stats viewer.

 The plugin processes HTML files after layouts/templates for accurate search indexing:

-1. HTML Parsing: Uses Cheerio to parse final rendered HTML
+1. HTML Parsing: Uses Cheerio to parse the final rendered HTML.

-2. Content Exclusion: Optionally removes nav, header, footer elements
+2. Content Exclusion: Optionally removes elements matching excludeSelectors (defaults to nav, header, footer).

-3. Content Extraction: Extracts all text content from the page
+3. Content Extraction: Pulls all remaining text content for the index entry.

 Options